belle2/basf2/online_book/computing/gbasf2.rst

 ---------------------------

 Since the DIRAC user interface relies on some middleware components, this limits the operating environments in which gbasf2 can function.
-At this moment, only CentOS 7 is supported (it works on other EL9-based operating systems like AlmaLinux 9 but please be aware it is not fully validated).
+At this moment, only EL9/Rocky9/AlmaLinux9 are guranteed support (CentOS 7 is now being phased out).

 Also, unfortunately at this moment the `basf2` and gbasf2 environments are not compatible.
 This means gbasf2 requires a fresh ssh session (without sourcing ``b2setup``).